fyxemmmm/testcircle/README.md

             "info": [
                 {
                     "period":  "2020-08-01",
-                    "payment_method": "USD",    "if you use credit card, this is usd, other 2 enum --> USDT 、 ANKR" "total_usd": "22.2",
+                    "payment_method": "USD",    "if you use credit card, this is usd, other 2 enum -->   ANKR_ERC20 USDT_ERC20"
+                    "total_usd": "22.2",
                     "total_amount": "22.2",
                     "icon_url_list": [